You’re thinking you might benefit from “healing your gut” and you’re ready to cut grains and more out of your life.

 - And the biggie: For many people (not all), you’ll notice some sort of positive physical result within a week if the healing diet is a good fit for you

-For example, my husband found relief from 2 months of chronic diarrhea after only 2 days of going grain-free, dairy-free and legume-free.
+For example, my husband found relief from 2 months of chronic diarrhea after only 2 days of going grain-free, dairy-free and legume-free on an elimination diet meal plan.

 Was that a big change?
 A lot to give up?